go-swagger/go-swagger/design.md

 The reference framework will make use of a swagger API that is based on the denco router.

 The general idea is that it is a middleware which you provide with the swagger spec.
-This document can be either JSON or YAML as both are required.
+This document can be either JSON or YAML as both are supported.

 In addition to the middleware there are some generator commands that will use the swagger spec to generate models, parameter models, operation interfaces and a mux.